 All inborn infants born at less than 32 weeks of gestation between July 2018 and July 2022 and who received LISA were included in the study.
 Infants with major congenital abnormality were excluded from the analysis.
-This project was registered as an audit with St George's University Hospitals NHS Foundation Trust (SGH) Audit department.
-The Health Research Authority Toolkit of the National Health System, United Kingdom confirmed that the study would not need regulatory approval by a research ethics committee.
+The Health Research Authority Toolkit of the National Health System, United Kingdom, confirmed that the study would not need regulatory approval by a research ethics committee.

-All LISA procedures were performed by the medical and advanced nurse practitioner team using Video laryngoscopy according to the Unit's protocol.
-LISA was delivered via a LISAcath or Surfcath, a thin straight catheter which was passed through the vocal cords and into the trachea.
-Infants received LISA in the delivery suite if they were transitioned to noninvasive support in the delivery suite and required a fraction of inspired oxygen (FiO2) of more than 0.3 or had an increased work of breathing with an FiO2 requirement less than 0.3.
-On the neonatal unit, infants had LISA if they were receiving non-invasive support and were less than 72 hours of post-natal age and their FiO2 requirement had increased to more than 0.3 or had an increased work of breathing (excluding pneumothorax) or worsening blood gases with a respiratory acidosis (pH < 7.2, $PCO_2 > 8.7$ kPa).
+All LISA procedures were performed by the medical and advanced nurse practitioner team using video laryngoscopy according to the unit's protocol.
+LISA was delivered via a LISAcath or Surfcath, a thin straight catheter that was passed through the vocal cords and into the trachea.
+Infants received LISA in the DS if they were transitioned to noninvasive support in the DS and required a fraction of inspired oxygen (FiO2) of more than 0.3 or had an increased work of breathing with an FiO2 requirement less than 0.3.
+On the NNU, infants had LISA if they were receiving noninvasive support and were less than 72 hours of postnatal age and their FiO2 requirement had increased to more than 0.3 or had an increased work of breathing (excluding pneumothorax) or worsening blood gases with a respiratory acidosis (pH < 7.2, PCO2 > 8.7 kPa).
 Infants had oxygen saturation monitoring in the DS and NNU and this guided the inspired oxygen concentration administered in both locations, in addition in the NNU infants also had arterial blood gas monitoring.
-The dosage of surfactant was aimed to be between 100-200 milligram/kg and rounded closest to 120 or 240 mg to minimise vial use.
-Non-pharmacological methods for analgesia such as swaddling, sucking on a dummy or sucrose were used when LISA was performed on the delivery suite or on the NNU.
-No sedation was given if LISA was performed on the delivery suite.
-If the baby remained unsettled when LISA was being undertaken on the NNU, then fentanyl was administered (0.5-1 micrograms/kg/dose).
-A loading dose of caffeine (20 mg/kg) was administered after admission to the neonatal unit.
+The dosage of surfactant was aimed to be between 100 and 200 mg/kg and rounded closest to 120 or 240 mg to minimize vial use.
+Nonpharmacological methods for analgesia such as swaddling, sucking on a dummy or sucrose were used when LISA was performed on the DS or on the NNU.
+No sedation was given, if LISA was performed on the DS.
+If the baby remained unsettled when LISA was being undertaken on the NNU, then fentanyl was administered (0.5-1 μg/kg/ dose).
+A loading dose of caffeine (20 mg/kg) was administered after admission to the NNU.

 Adverse outcomes compared were the number of LISA attempts, failure of the procedure defined as inability to perform the procedure or need for intubation during the procedure, need for fentanyl and hypoxic episodes defined as desaturation <85% SpO2 during the procedure.
-Other outcomes compared were the admission temperature, need for intubation prior to 24 hours and 72 hours of postnatal age, the number of surfactant doses and postnatal corticosteroid courses, the durations of invasive and NIV ventilation days and the total length of hospital stay (LOS), the incidences of BPD (oxygen requirement at 36 weeks corrected age), grade three or greater intraventricular haemorrhage (IVH), grade three or greater
+Other outcomes compared were the admission temperature, need for intubation prior to 24 and 72 hours of postnatal age, the number of surfactant doses and postnatal corticosteroid courses, the durations of invasive and NIV ventilation days and the total length of hospital stay (LOS), the incidences of BPD (oxygen requirement at 36 weeks corrected age), grade 3 or greater intraventricular hemorrhage (IVH), grade 3 or greater retinopathy of prematurity (ROP) requirement for supplementary oxygen at home (home oxygen), and oral injuries such as trauma or bleeding were also compared.